ucsd-cse11-sp21/ucsd-cse11-sp21.github.io/index.md

 The schedule below outlines topics, due dates, and links to assignments.
 In a typical week, by 5pm Sunday before class all due dates, readings, and notable events in the course until the following week will be posted here.
-So if you check the schedule at the beginning of the week, you'll know when all reading quizzes, programming assignments, etc. will be due.
+So if you check the schedule at the beginning of the week, you'll know when all quizzes, programming assignments, etc. will be due.
 We will often have the schedule confirmed more than a week out, but we'll strive to be up to date with the current week.